 This is great for having huge amounts of data.

-Since 1997 there have been no new Excel charts, but in the 2016 version Excel we got introduced to six new chart types.
+Since 1997, there have been no new Excel charts, but in the 2016 version of Excel we were introduced to six new chart types.

-Histogram charts show frequency data, it shows data as a range of values.
-A prime example of data it shows is the cost of a product against the cost of another product.
-They can be found by expanding the "Charts" section that is situated on the "Insert" tab, and on the "All Charts" there is "Sunburst" which you would want to select., but in earlier versions you could've created it only by using the frequency function.
+Histogram charts show frequency data; they show data as a range of values.
+A prime example of data it shows is the cost of a product versus the cost of another product.
+They can be found by expanding the "Charts" section that is situated on the "Insert" tab, and on the "All Charts" there is "Sunburst", which you would want to select, but in earlier versions you could only create it by using the frequency function.

 The Box & Whisker Chart is a great way to show how the data is sorted into quartiles.
-The vertical lines that boxes have are called whiskers, they show variability outside upper and lower quartiles, outliers are points that are not inside those lines.
+The vertical lines that boxes have are called whiskers.
+They show variability outside the upper and lower quartiles.
+Outliers are points that are not inside those lines.
 They can be found by expanding the "Charts" section that is situated on the "Insert" tab, and on the "All Charts" there is "Box & Whisker" which you would want to select.

-And finally, Sunburst charts.
+And finally, the Sunburst charts.
 They represent hierarchical data that spreads from the center in the form of concentric circles.
-It shows how outer rings are connected with it's inner rings.
+It shows how the outer rings are connected with the inner rings.
 They can be used for breaking down and analyzing the sales of a company.

 They can be found by expanding the "Charts" section that is situated on the "Insert" tab, and on the "All Charts" there is "Sunburst" which you would want to select.

 Excel 2016 focused more on the charts and on the visual perspective.
-Those charts were done at the right exact moment.
-All those features are practical and not that hard to learn, all that makes this version worth it.
+Those charts were done at the exact right moment.
+All those features are practical and not that hard to learn.
+That makes this version worthwhile.